0x23/OpenMicroManipulatorGUI/README.md

 ## 3-Point Alignment

 Computes a workspace transformation that aligns three points to the XY plane.
-This is useful for microscopy to get the sample plane to stay in fokus in case of sligh misalignments.
+This is useful for microscopy to get the sample plane to stay in focus in case of slight misalignments.
 Usage: Set three wayoints spanning a triangle (points must not be on a line) in the XY plane and set the Z height (e.g. so that the sample is in focus at each point).
 Then press the '3-Point Alignment button'.

 ## 🧾 Running G-Code